Welcome to today's edition of the Rush 24-7 podcast.

 What is being done here is being done under the guise of immigration reform.

-to increase the numbers of people in poverty in this country by importing them via this immigration bill, which will set up the uh the need to expand the uh the social safety net in this country, which will then empower those who believe in big government.
+to increase the numbers of people in poverty in this country by importing them via this immigration bill, which will set up the need to expand the social safety net in this country, which will then empower those who believe in big government.

-And uh with with the with the the few limits on uh legal immigration that this bill imposes, we're no longer talking just about Mexicans.
+And with the few limits on legal immigration that this bill imposes, we're no longer talking just about Mexicans.

-Uh you can you we now can uh import workers from all over the world uh who want to come in for the purposes of uh of achieving and accessing the American dream, and believe me, if uh if certain American businesses uh want to get labor cheaper than what they have to pay Mexican immigrants, they want to get them from Ethiopia, they want to get them from Sudan, here's an opportunity to do it.
+And believe me, if certain American businesses want to get labor cheaper than what they have to pay Mexican immigrants, they want to get them from Ethiopia, they want to get them from Sudan, here's an opportunity to do it.

 It really is no more complicated than that.